ubc-systopia/dsn-2022-rad-artifact/README.md

-# RosyChem Lab
+# Arming IDS Researchers with a Robotic Arm Dataset

-This project was created in collaboration with RosyChem Lab, a research lab that uses Cyber Physical Systems (CPS) to automate chemical synthesis procedures.
+This project was created in collaboration with Hein Lab, a research lab that uses Cyber Physical Systems (CPS) to automate chemical synthesis procedures.
 Our goal is to collect real-world CPU data from which we and others can develop Intrusion Detection Systems (IDS) to secure the CPS in smart laboratories and manufacturing floors.
 This repository includes the Robotic Arm Dataset (RAD) along with a non-intrusive tracing framework, RATracer.
 Additionally, we include scripts and results from preliminary analyses using command and power data.

 This README file documents the directory structure of this project, documentation on the supervised experiment steps carried out to create RAD, the description of RAD and running the UR Robot Simulator.
 Further, it describes the steps required to set up, build and run the RATracer along with the steps on running the analysis scripts for command and power data.